 Michelle Holowicki

-Michelle has been privileged to teach Social Studies at BHS since 2006 - the year of High School Musical’s movie debut!
-Mrs. Holowicki has a passion for U.S. history and government, and for musicals and dancing.
-She co-directed and choreographed twelve Brighton Musical productions, including Footloose, Bye Bye Birdie, Legally Blonde, Disney’s Beauty and the Beast, Grease, Nice Work If You Can Get It, White Christmas, Honeymoon in Vegas, Pippin, Newsies, Cinderella and the Broadway Musical Revue.
-Being diagnosed with breast cancer in 2021 took her away from the theater for the past two years to focus on her health, but she is thrilled and thankful to be cancer-free and back to the stage this year!
-She and her husband Josh are the proud parents of their daughter Ellery (4), and son Jeremiah (2), who have also taken a liking to this High School Musical and others!
+Michelle has been privileged to teach Social Studies at BHS since 2006 and is also currently teaching Performing Arts.
+Mrs. Holowicki has a passion for U.S. history, government, economics and for musicals and dancing.
+She co-directed and choreographed thirteen Brighton Musical productions, including Footloose, Bye Bye Birdie, Legally Blonde, Disney’s Beauty and the Beast, Grease, Nice Work If You Can Get It, White Christmas, Honeymoon in Vegas, Pippin, Newsies, Cinderella, High School Musical and the Broadway Musical Revue.
+She and her husband Josh are the proud parents of their daughter Ellery (almost 6), and son Jeremiah (3), who have also taken a liking to Anastasia and other musicals.
 She is grateful to God for infinite blessings and answers to prayer, her imaginative husband Josh for his contributions to the program, and the Creative Team for going above and beyond!
 She would like to congratulate the cast, crew and all production teams for their hard work, vision, energy and expertise!
-It’s been a long-time vision to bring High School Musical to the BCPA stage!
-So thankful for this dream-team.
-What team?!?!
-WILDCATS!
+When she first started working with this program in 2008, never in her wildest dreams did she think she’d still be part of this Creative Team 15 seasons later!
+So thankful for this dream-team and our collective journey to imagine, inspire, and create.

 Josh Holowicki

-Josh’s passion for theater has brought him to the BCPA for his thirteenth show with the Brighton High School Musical Theater Program.
-He has over 20 years of lighting and scenic design experience, has designed numerous lighting systems, and has learned from or worked directly with top lighting designers, including Tony Award winner Ken Billington.
-Josh owns E2i Design, a lighting, audio, and video design firm.
+Josh’s passion for theater has brought him to the BCPA for his 15th show with the Brighton High School Musical Theater Program.
+He has over 20 years of lighting and scenic design experience, has designed numerous Audio, Video and Lighting systems globally, and has learned from or worked directly with top lighting designers, including Tony Award winner Ken Billington, Tony Fransen and more.
+Josh founder and President of E2i Design, a lighting, audio, and video design firm based here in Brighton.
 Josh also serves as Chairman of the Board of Directors for the Brighton Center for Performing Arts.
 He would like to thank all of the hard working volunteer parents who have made this show a success; without you we could not pull this off.
 He would also like to thank the cast and student production team members for their tireless dedication to excellence; it’s never easy but always worth it!
 Additionally, he would like to thank his fellow Creative Team members for their unbelievable investment of time, talent, and energy to bring something unique and special to the BCPA stage!
 Lastly, and most importantly, he would like to give a BIG shout out to his wife Michelle whose commitment to this program is unlike anything he has ever seen in professional theater.
+Cheers to 15 incredible years!

 Kristine Stuenkel

-Kristine has a Bachelor of Fine Arts from Western Michigan University.
-She has been working in theater for over 15 years.
-She has designed the costumes for Brighton High School’s Cinderella, Newsies, Pippin, Robin Hood, Honeymoon in Vegas, White Christmas, Nice Work If You Can Get It, Grease, Beauty and the Beast, Alice in Wonderland, Wizard of Oz and Guys and Dolls.
+Kristine has a Bachelor of Fine Arts from Western Michigan University and has been working in theater for over 15 years as a designer and producer.
+She has designed costumes for Brighton High School’s Cinderella, Newsies, Pippin, Robin Hood, Honeymoon in Vegas, White Christmas, Nice Work If You Can Get It, Grease, Beauty and the Beast, Alice in Wonderland, Wizard of Oz and Guys and Dolls and High School Musical.
 Other credits include The Little Mermaid, Peter Pan and Seussical for Encore Youth Theater; Hunchback of Notre Dame, Oklahoma!, Clue and Sherlock Holmes for Hartland High School.
-Kristine has been acting as producer for Brighton Musical since 2021.
-She has also co-directed BHS Dramatic Arts the past three years alongside her dear friend Sonja Marquis, producing Mutually Assured Destruction, Peter and The Starcatcher and Radium Girls.
+Kristine has been acting as producer for Brighton Musical since 2021 and also co-directs BHS Dramatic Arts alongside her dear friend Sonja Marquis, producing Mutually Assured Destruction, Peter and The Starcatcher, Radium Girls and The Somewhat True Tale of Robin Hood.
 Special thanks to her creative team friends who have encouraged her when she felt pushed out of her comfort zone.
 She is extremely thankful for their obvious talents but even more so for their kind and supportive hearts and an environment that fosters not only creativity but growth and challenge.
 She is also grateful for the gift of mentoring the students who keep her heart full and her mind open.
 It truly is a gift to see them fly!

 Sonja Marquis

-Sonja Marquis is a professional actor, director and sound designer from Brighton.
-She has worked with numerous theaters throughout southeastern Michigan, including Tipping Point Theatre, Purple Rose Theatre Company, The Dio, Flint Repertory Theatre, Williamston Theatre, Encore Musical Theatre Company, Detroit Public Theatre, and Detroit’s Music Hall.
-Sonja is honored to have received several awards and nominations for her work, including Wilde Award wins for her portrayals of Rosie (Mamma Mia) and Louise (Always…Patsy Cline) at The Encore Musical Theatre Company, and Betty (The Great American Trailer Park Musical) at The Dio.
-Upcoming projects include playing Sally Ben in What Springs Forth this summer at The Purple Rose Theatre Company.
-She is currently a Lecturer with Oakland University’s Department of Theatre and has worked with young artists of all ages as a theater instructor, playwright, mentor, and director.
-In 2022, she partnered with Kristine Stuenkel to direct BHS Dramatic Arts productions, and she has been with Brighton Musical since the fall of 2019.
-Sonja loves being part of the Creative Team, is grateful for the program’s incredible volunteers, and adores these students.
-She hopes the cast's high school theater experiences inspire them to continue to create, explore, and support the arts!
+Sonja is a professional actor, director, and sound designer.
+Credits include: Purple Rose Theatre Company, Tipping Point Theatre, The Dio, Flint Repertory Theatre, Williamston Theatre, Encore Musical Theatre Company, Detroit Public Theatre, and Detroit’s Music Hall.
+This summer, Sonja is thrilled to add the Geva Theatre in New York to her list of venues, where she will be reprising one of her favorite roles, Louise, in Always…Patsy Cline.
+She was honored to receive a Best Actress Wilde Award for her portrayal of Louise in 2022.
+Other awards include Wilde Award wins for Best Sound Design (Driving Miss Daisy); Best Theatre for Young Audiences (Charlotte’s Web, Director); Best Supporting Actress in a Musical (Rosie in Mamma Mia and Betty in The Great American Trailer Park Musical); and Best Lead Actress (Florence Foster Jenkins in Souvenir).
+In addition to her work on stage and behind the scenes, she is currently a Lecturer with Oakland University’s Department of Theatre and has worked with young artists of all ages as a theater instructor, playwright, mentor, and director.
+She is grateful to have been a part of this incredible Creative Team since 2019, and to have partnered with Kristine Stuenkel since 2022 to direct BHS Dramatic Arts productions.
+Sonja loves this team, is grateful for the program’s incredible volunteers, and adores these creative, goofy, kind-hearted, amazing students.
+She thanks them for filling her cup and hopes their high school theater experiences inspire them to continue to create, explore, and support the arts!

 Bella Rabold

 Bella is a Brighton Musical alumni.
 With six years of competitive dance and four years of musical theater under her belt, she is elated to have the opportunity to help choreograph this show.
-Bella was on stage for multiple productions during her high school career, including Newsies and Cinderella.
+Bella was on stage for multiple productions during her high school career, including Honeymoon in Vegas, Pippin, Newsies and Cinderella.
 She began working behind the scenes on The Wizard of Oz as assistant choreographer.
-She went on to choreograph Guys and Dolls last year.
-Bella is currently working towards a degree in Secondary Education with a focus in English and a minor in Psychology at Eastern Michigan University.
+She went on to choreograph Guys and Dolls and then High School Musical last year.
+Bella will graduate Eastern Michigan University this spring, earning her Bachelor's in Secondary Education, English Language and Literature, with a minor in Teaching Psychology.
 She would like to thank her fellow directors for the opportunity to be a part of this production, and for being such a creative, collaborative team!
+She would also like to thank the cast of Anastasia for continuously inspiring her as a creator, an educator, and a person–she is so proud of each and every one of them.

 Show Synopsis - Guys and Dolls